- Login as an accredited lab user

-- Fill in the Sport/discipline.
+- Complete the Sport/discipline.
 This field is populated by searching for the relevant sport/discipline from the database.
 Enter at least three letters from the desired sport name.
 Click on the magnifying glass icon to search.
-Select your Sport/Discipline from the pop up window.
+Select your Sport/Discipline from the pop-up window.

-- Fill in the Test result.
+- Select the Test result.
 The Test result reason text box can be used to detail an explanation, e.g. in case the sample has not been analyzed (status entered as "not analyzed") or when an ATF turns into an AAF.